timosalm/spring-ai-recipe-finder/README.md

 [Slides: Building AI-Driven Spring Applications with Spring AI](docs/slides.pdf)

 # Setup

+As neither Ollama, nor SAP AI Core don't yet provide a text-to-image model, recipe image generation is not available.

 ## LLM
 ### Local LLM (Ollama)
-As Ollama doesn't yet provide a text-to-image model, recipe image generation is not available with this setup.
 From version 3.2 Llama is supporting Function Calling even if it's not working well with the small models.

 #### Option 1